g-adopt/g-adopt.github.io/docs/events/workshops/posts/2024-workshop.md

 - 8.00–9.00
 Breakfast
 - 9.15–10.00
-**Keynote**: Welcome and overview of G-ADOPT platform and the team, including developments across 2023/2024
+**Presentation**: Welcome and overview of G-ADOPT platform and the team, including developments across 2023/2024
 _Rhodri Davies_
 - 10.00–10.30
 Tea/coffee
 - 10.30–11.30
-**Presentation**: Forward and adjoint modelling, via the Finite Element Method — theory and challenges
+**Presentation**: Forward and adjoint modelling, via the Finite Element Method — theory, challenges and automation
 _Sia Ghelichkhan_
 - 11.30–12.00
-**Presentation**: Building Firedrake with G-ADOPT; accessing and running Firedrake on the NCI and Setonix; Continuous Integration
+**Presentation**: The G-ADOPT project environment, including Github and CI; Colab; building Firedrake with G-ADOPT; accessing and running G-ADOPT on the NCI
 _Angus Gibson, Dale Roberts_
 - 12.00–14.00
 Lunch/beach